Evan-Coleman/Navius/docs/roadmaps/25-generic-service-implementations.md

    - [x] Add generic type parameters for flexible implementation
    - [x] Create provider trait for database instantiation

-   *Updated at: May 30, 2024 - Completed implementation of DatabaseOperations and DatabaseProvider traits*
+   *Updated at: March 26, 2025 - Completed implementation of DatabaseOperations and DatabaseProvider traits*

 2. **Refactor In-Memory Database**
    - [x] Make InMemoryDatabase implement the new interface